Geoffrey Poskett, Choirmaster of St Birinus Middle School and Nigel-Milford

 No, surely not!

-bane of Geoffrey’s life, as he was prone to correct the spelling on the
+was the bane of Geoffrey’s life, as he was prone to correct the spelling

-Choirmaster’s End of Term reports, quibbling over the orthographical
+on the Choirmaster’s End of Term reports, quibbling over the

-differences between practice as a noun and practise as a verb.
+orthographical differences between practice as a noun and practise as a

-in the staffroom, when he ought to have known that Geoffrey was especially
+biscuit in the staffroom, when he ought to have known that Geoffrey was

-fond of them and looked forward to a couple with his coffee at break.
+especially fond of them and looked forward to a couple with his coffee at

-as the reprehensible old…Geoffrey restrained himself at this point.
-He would
+jawline as the reprehensible old…Geoffrey restrained himself at this point.

-ask Nigel about her later on in the pub.
-(They were permitted to have some
+He would ask Nigel about her later on in the pub.
+(They were permitted to

-post-concert refreshments in the local hostelry, as they had had to deny
+have some post-concert refreshments in the local hostelry, as they had

-themselves the fruit of the vine for the sake of musical accuracy.)
-But they
+had to deny themselves the fruit of the vine for the sake of musical

-were expected to be tucked up in their bunks by eleven thirty, as if they were
+They were expected to be tucked up in their bunks by eleven thirty, as

 Yes, I seem to have blown it, Nigel said to himself as he drove down to